peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/ebs.md

     * You can increase the capacity of the drive over time

 #### EBS Volume Types
-- EBS Volumes come in 4 types
+EBS Volumes come in 4 types

 - GP2 (SSD): General purpose SSD volume that balances price and performance for a wide variety of workloads
 - IO1 (SSD): Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
 - ST1 (HDD): Low cost HDD volume designed for frequently accessed, throughput-intensive workloads
-- SC1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads
+- SC1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads (C = cold)
 - EBS Volumes are characterized in Size | Throughput | IOPS
 - When in doubt always consult the AWS documentation
 -  Only GP2 and IO1 can be used as boot volumes

 #### EBS Volume Types Use Cases

 1. GP2
 - Recommended for most workloads
 - System boot volumes